sina-masoud-ansari/ImageJ/README.md

 **Where multithreading can be helpful**

 Not all functions have been multithreaded and there may be room to imporve the existing approach.
-The "Add Noise" process is not multithreaded and takes a considerable amount of time to process.
-This would require modifying the ij.process.ColourProcessor which calls ij.process.ByteProcessor.noise for each R, G, B channel in a colour image.
+The ij.plugins.filter.Filters class implements several functions in serial.
+For example the "Add Noise" filter is not multithreaded and takes a considerable amount of time to process.
+This would require modifying ij.process.ByteProcessor.noise for each channel in an image.
 It does not divide the image into lines and use multiple threads to process them nor does it use multiple threads to process each channel.
+We could restrict our scope to images whose channels are multiples of a byte which means we can focus on the ByteProcessor only.